 The last thing Ash wanted to do was leave the comfort of her bed.
 Duzi was snoring next to her.
 The time she had spent alone with him over the three days had been almost dreamlike.
 She had never seen him this relaxed and happy.
 At times she even forgot that she would have to leave soon.

 Outside the window, she could hear the noises of the town and, in the distance, the constant sound of the surf pounding the shore.
 And looking out the window, Ash could see white clouds drifting lazily by.
-Noone and nothing was in a hurry.
+No one was in a hurry.
 But, it was time to move on.
 The celebration had been a nice escape.
 She had not charged her phone or worked on the calculator.
-She knew that her parents and her friends were probably worried and felt guilty that she had not worked towards getting back to them.
+She knew that her parents and her friends were probably worried, and she felt guilty that she had not worked towards getting back to them.

 Rolling on her side, she pulled a protruding duck feather from the mattress they slept on and used it to gently tickle Duzi’s nose.
 Still asleep, he raised a hand to swat it away.
 Ash grabbed the hand, brought it to her lips, and gave it a gentle kiss.

 Duzi smiled and stretched under the linen sheets.
 Then he let out a loud groan and said, “aaaaahhhh!.
 My head!”